aem56/StormsAnalysis/Data Analysis/StormsAnalysis.md

 ##Conclusion

-The first plot shows that a tornado leads (by far) to the most fatalities and injuries, compared to the runners up - excessive heat, TSTM wind, floods and lightning.
+The first plot shows that a tornado leads (by far) to the most fatalities and injuries, compared to the runners up - lightning, excessive heat, floods and flash floods.
 The number of fatalities is always a lot smaller than the number of injuries.
-The second plot shows that a flood leads to the highest economic damage (both property and crops), compared to the runners up - hurricane/typhoons, tornadoes, storm surges and hail.
+The second plot shows that a flood leads to the highest economic damage (both property and crops), compared to the runners up - tornadoes, coastal floods, hail and flash floods.
 In general the damage cost to property is orders of magnitude higher than the damage cost to crops.